srikailash/srikailash.github.io/_posts/2020-12-21-Talks-I-would-like-to-revisit.md

 <div>
 <a href="https://www.youtube.com/watch?v=hkHvDOPNI1w">Peter Thiel on Aspergers</a><br>
 </div>
 Not once I had issues communicating with some loud mouthed extroverted person who thinks(or doesn't) AFTER speaking.
 There were times I thought there is something wrong with my communication style.
 Thanks to Peter Thiel and Susan Cain for shedding some light on the issue.
-Also being in engineering gave me opportunity to meet co-workers and bosses that are more on the side Peter Thiel mentions in the video :)
+Also being in engineering gave me opportunity to meet co-workers and bosses that are more on the side Peter Thiel mentions in the video.
+Any introvert reading this, it gets waaaaay better with time, trust me :)
 <br>
 <br>
 <div>